What’s so special about our raw milk?

 - Lab Tested

-We are diligently implementing safe procedures to ensure the highest quality of our raw milk for our own family & farm families by following Iowa’s law by testing our milk frequently, sending our samples off to a lab for monthly tests to ensure we keep providing safe, healthy, and delicious milk for years to come.
+We are diligently implementing safe procedures to ensure the highest quality of our raw milk for our own family & farm families by following Iowa’s law by testing our milk frequently, on a monthly basis to ensure we keep providing safe, healthy, and delicious milk for years to come.

 What is a Herd-Share?